 The New Yorker may be out of budget for most beginners.
 However, if you are interested in jazz, blues, or rockabilly, the New Yorker is definitely a guitar that you should consider.

 The New Yorker produces an authentic jazz sound.
 The unique sound and vintage design of the New Yorker make it a perfect guitar for playing genres such as jazz.
 On the other hand, the New Yorker is not well suited to playing certain genres.
-It produces a very unique, but specific sound which may not translate very well to genres such as rock or folk.
+It produces a very unique, but specific sound that may not translate very well to genres such as Rock or folk.

 Price: £269.00 / $299.99